Skip to main content

 The Master of Urban Planning is suitable for professionals from both planning and non-planning fields, who want to develop their knowledge and practical skills to become effective planners.

-Students of this course might come from a range of professional backgrounds, and work in roles such as Project Manager, Project Officer, Environmental Scientist, Environmental Sustainability Advisor or Field Officer.
+Students of this course might come from a range of professional backgrounds, and work in roles such as:

 See entry requirements under course information for more eligibility information.